nori-crypto/1step_cip-0094_draft/412-96861fe7/en.md

 | 4 | 2,000 | 170 | 1,830 | 91.50% |
 | 5 | 2,500 | 170 | 2,330 | 93.20% |

-We can see that the percentage of compensation earned by delegaters improved for pools with fewer blocks generated per epoch.
+We can see that the percentage of compensation earned by delegators improved for pools with fewer blocks generated per epoch.
 We are **in favor of decreasing the minimum fixed cost** at this time, as it would make the smaller pools more competitive.

 ### Considerations